MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-filtergroup-method.md

 > [!NOTE]
 > It is possible to use one of the internally used groups.
 If you do this, you replace the filter that [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)] assumes is in this group.
 If, for example, you use filter group 4 in a page, you will replace the filtering that is actually the result of applying the [SubPageLink Property](../../properties/devenv-subpagelink-property.md).
 This could seriously alter the way pages and subpages interact.

+> [!NOTE]
+> For performance reasons, filtergroup -1 does not support filtering on flowfields.

 > [!IMPORTANT]
 > Using filter group 7 may cause factboxes to not work as intended.